8n8/bigwebthing/README.md

         padding
     or this is a part of a sequence but not the last item 1 byte: 1
-        4 bytes: chunk counter, starting at 0
-        4 bytes: total number of chunks in the sequence the chunk
+        the chunk
     or this is the final message in a sequence
         1 byte: 2